seelikat/basicNIF/README.md

 The model consists of two layers, representing information processing inside and between V1 and V2.
 The layers are connected to the V1 and V2 voxels via observation models based on low-rank tensor decomposition, which will learn spatial and channel receptive fields. *The sole trianing signal for the neural network layers and the observation models comes from the training objective of predicting voxel activity reacting to the stimuli.*

 Although the data set is quite small, quite a few voxels can be predicted with correlations above 0.3.
 These voxels also produce stable spatial receptive fields.
+Here are three examples:

 ![3 spatial receptive fields](spatialRFs.png)